kateewrightt/TaskMaster/README.md

     -   **Find a Sequence of Tasks:** Find a sequence of tasks based on their dependencies and save them to a file.
     -   **Find Commencement Times:** Calculate and save the earliest commencement times of tasks.
     -   **Exit:** End the program.

+## Task Information Format
+Each line in the text file corresponds to one task and follows the format:

+***TaskID, TimeNeeded, Dependency1, Dependency2, ...***
+    -   **TaskID:** A unique identifier (string) for the task, e.g., "T1," "T2," "T3," etc.
+    -   **TimeNeeded:** A positive integer representing the time required to complete the task.
+    -   **Dependencies:** A list of task IDs (separated by commas) on which the task depends.
+This ensures tasks are executed only after their dependencies are completed.